amunro93/-Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was relatively simple, but was challenging because I had not coded in Python for several months.
 I learned that I could import parts of toolboxes without importing the entire thing, but that changes the syntax of how I call the function later.
 I also learned about using a while loop to control whether a user wants to exit the program.
 For the spicy version, I needed to use nested loops.
 Python determines what is inside a loop by the indent level of each line of text, rather than brackets like some other coding styles.
 That means I need to be really careful with my tabs!

 ## Python_Calculator

 ### Assignment Description

-Your turn!
-You will be writing a section of readme like this for all subsequent assignments.

 ### Evidence